In the event of an emergency that affects the health of the community, the Snohomish Health District is responsible for:

 The Snohomish County Medical Reserve Corps (MRC) is a volunteer organization that will actively assist the community with its health-related care during crisis, emergency, and disasters.
 Anyone in Snohomish County can become a Medical Reserve Corps volunteer; you do not need to have a medical background.

-You can find out more and sign up to become a volunteer by emailing Therese Quinn at firstname.lastname@example.org.
+To find out more and sign up to become a volunteer, email Therese Quinn.